 3. Take Action.

 I don't care what your cause is.
 Pick one or two you can devote your time to.
 Whatever floats your boat probably has an action committee that has laid out steps for you to get involved.
 The Women's March is promoting a 10 Actions in 100 Days campaign.
 Planned Parenthood Action Fund has a newsletter you can join (Pink Out/PowerUp!) that gives you at least one small task you can do that will make a difference.
 They give you all the tools you need, you just have to do it.
 The Safety Pin box looks like a great option and I love that they have different levels of subscription.
-I'm also super excited to see what the LoveArmy comes up with.
+I'm also super excited to see what the LoveArmy comes up with.4.
+Get Local.

 The next few years are going to be all about local politics.
 Get involved at the state and county (or even city) levels and see what you can do.
 Almost every party has different options on how you can get involved.
 All you have to do is ask.
 I found the Iowa Democratic Women's Caucus on Facebook.
 It was easy.
 Leadership is already in place and volunteers are always needed.
 Just find your local group and ask what they need help with.
 Again, don't just join the group and repost stuff.
-Volunteer!
+Volunteer!Getting more involved locally also means you get in at the ground level.
+You're helping pick the next batch of candidates.
+They all gotta start somewhere, why not help pick the new ones?
+We have to run better candidates, which means we have to be better about getting involved.

 5. Talk to people.